A nutritious and varied diet plays a massive role in the life of a leopard gecko.

 Read on for more information on the best time of day to feed your leopard gecko, which insects are the healthiest, and the supplements you should be adding to every meal.

 The Best Time Of Day To Feed Your Leopard Gecko

 Unlike diurnal species, which are more active during the day, leopard geckos are crepuscular reptiles.

-This means they are the most active between dusk and dawn, which is usually when they hunt.
+This means they are the most active between dusk and dawn, usually when they hunt.

 To coincide with a leopard gecko’s instincts, it is best to feed them in the evenings, usually between 7-9 pm.